NickMarcha/INF358_Project_Kriskogram/README.md

+# Kriskogram - Dynamic Interactive Network Visualization

-#  Exploring dynamic interactive Kriskograms for snapshot-based network data
+> Exploring dynamic interactive Kriskograms for snapshot-based network data

 ## Background
 Kriskograms are aimed at an expert audience to look out for specific patterns in geospatial data.
 As far as I can tell, there as not been an extension* on their abstraction since they published in 2013.
 Their original abstraction was in black & white, and only looked at static migration data.
 There is opportunity here to try color, animation, or create some basic toolset, maybe an extension to d3js, to create kriskograms regardless of data.
 This seems very doable with d3 primitives.
 I could use the original Kriskogram papers data (us-census) to compare the original and extended versions.